attack-monkey/Lean-Functional-Typescript/README.md

 ```

-> Note: In essence this is what the `pipe` function itself does, however Lean uses `pipe` as a utility filling the gap of not having a pipeline operator.
+> Note: In essence this is what the `pipe` function itself does, however Lean uses `pipe` as a utility for moving data from one function to the next, rather than transforming data.
+Therefore the number of methods on `pipe` is minimal, and doesn't suffer from the need to extend the class, etc. The same goes for native Promise syntax, and even Rxjs.

-So while 'lifting' a value into a context that provides the value with methods is a legit way of performing functional programming in javascript... it is not 'Lean'.
-It means that `reverse` and `append` are bound to the `List` class.
+So while 'lifting' a value into a context that provides the value with methods is a legit way of performing functional programming in javascript... it is not preferred in Lean.
+In the above it would mean that `reverse` and `append` are bound to the `List` class.
 If those methods are then to be used in another class, we have to either write those methods again, or use class extensions, or messy mixins.

 If however `reverse` and `append` are simply stand alone functions, then we can use pipes to connect the functions together.